ashishshroti14/agentic_restaurant_reservation_system/README.md

 ### LLM Integration

-This project uses **Microsoft Phi-4 (14B parameter model)** via OpenRouter API, demonstrating that sophisticated agentic systems can be built with mid-size models when properly engineered.
+This project uses **Meta Llama 4 Scout** via OpenRouter API, demonstrating that sophisticated agentic systems can be built with mid-size models when properly engineered.

 ### Agent System (Built From Scratch)